absaGH/AirBnB_clone/web_static/README.md

 ---

-## Description :house:
+## Description

-This part of the project focuses on developing the front end of HolbertonBnB using HTML and CSS.
+This is a continuation of the previous HolbertonBnB prject.
+In this part the focuse is on developing the front end of HolbertonBnB using HTML and CSS.

 ### The main tasks of the Project

-The HolbertonBnB console supports the following commands:
+The taks in this part HolbertonBnB project are:

 * **Create simple HTML static pages of the front end**
 * **Implement the design using CSS Style guides**